fspettel/recareDataChallenge/README.md

 # Recare Data challenge

-There is code for two different ways to predict the likelihood that a patient is accepted by a provider:
+There are two scripts different ways to predict the likelihood that a patient is accepted by a provider:
 1. Logistic regression
 2. Neural network

 ## Getting Started

-Just clone the repository
+Just clone the repository and run the scripts after installing the prerequisites

 ### Prerequisites